 3. Customer and Network Management

-Typically, ISPs gather users’ browsing data to observe and examine how to improve their online experience.
+Typically, Internet Service Providers gather users’ browsing data to observe and examine how to improve their online experience.
 Evaluating this helps ISPs improve their network build-out, debug, and resolve other problems.

 You may get a technician to resolve any technical issue you experience while using the web browser.
 Usually, ISPs are more concerned with the amount of data you consume rather than the number of websites you visit.
 Therefore, workers in ISP companies would not record your data while fixing your technical issue because they have other means to get the data in bulk.